Skip to Main Content

 Fall and winter are the worst seasons to sell

-The decline in seller premiums typically begins in September, when the average premium drops to 8 percent — significantly less than the peak in May.
-By then, many buyers with school-aged kids have likely found a home, so the sharp drop is no surprise.
+The decline in seller premiums typically begins in autumn, when the average premium drops to around 10 percent — significantly less than May’s peak of 13.1 percent.
+By then, many buyers with school-aged kids have likely found a home, so the drop is no surprise.

 Combine the new school year with the start of the busy holiday season, and homebuying goes on the back burner during the latter part of the year.
 Just like in the warmer months, the weather plays a factor in the winter months, too.
 As the days get dark earlier and temperatures drop, people tend to stay closer to home.
 This means less foot traffic for sellers.